kvexium/kvexium.github.io/README.md

 # xocrium-docs
-The Documentation about the programming language Xocrium and all that comes with it.
+The Documentation about the programming language Kvevcium and all that comes with it.